drud/ddevcom/docroot/content/plugins/wp-gdpr-compliance/readme.txt

 4. Control the link to your privacy policy, activate the request user data page and more.

 == Changelog ==

+= 1.4.3 =
+*Release date: November 7th, 2018*
+* Security fix: Removed base64_decode() function.
+* Security fix: Correctly escape input in $wpdb->prepare() function.
+* Security fix: Only allow modifying WordPress options used by the plugin and by the user capabilities.

 = 1.4.2 =
 *Release date: July 6th, 2018*